rjrdelatorre/ai-case-study/README.md

 ## Landscape

 * What field is the company in?
+BioTech, Medical Devices, Software, Diagnostics

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?